 When choosing a lawyer, investigate which attorney has experience and a proven track record of gaining maximum compensation in accident claims.
 In 2013, McArthur Law Firm recovered $15 million for the family of a young man who was needlessly killed in a Georgia car wreck.
-The verdict was not only the number one Georgia car crash verdict that year.
-It was also a top five verdict for all types of cases in Georgia in 2013.
+The verdict was not only the No. 1 Georgia car crash verdict that year but also ranked among the top five verdicts for all types of cases in Georgia in 2013.

-Distracted driving and texting while driving – or any activity that could divert the driver’s attention away from the road – is a major safety threat in Georgia and throughout the country.
-According to the National Highway Traffic Safety Administration, each day in the U.S., distracted driving kills more than 9 people and injures nearly 1,200 people.
+Distracted driving and texting while driving – or any activity that could divert the driver’s attention away from the road – are major safety threats in Georgia and throughout the country.
+According to the National Highway Traffic Safety Administration, each day in the U.S., distracted driving kills more than nine people and injures nearly 1,200 people.

 Georgia distracted driving law bans texting and driving for drivers of all ages.
 Unfortunately, this has not deterred many from texting.
-Perhaps a driver tries to deny that he/she was using a cellphone at the time of the car crash.
+An at-fault driver may try to deny that he/she was using a cellphone at the time of the car crash.
 However, a texting while driving accident attorney can subpoena and gather cellphone records.
 This will then show when the driver sent and received calls and texts.

-Car wreck victims must understand that the state prosecuting attorney does not represent them for personal injury claims.
-Additionally, the prosecuting attorney cannot secure money damages from their losses.
+Car wreck victims must understand that the state’s prosecuting attorney does not represent them for personal injury claims.
+Additionally, the prosecuting attorney cannot secure money damages from the victims’ losses.
 Only a car wreck attorney can do this.
 Victims do not have to wait for criminal charges to conclude before contacting a personal injury lawyer.
-Even if the distracted driver did not face charges or a traffic citation, victims can still personal injury damages.
+Even if the distracted driver did not face charges or a traffic citation, victims can still recoup personal injury damages.

-Contact Our Macon Distracted Driving Lawyer for a Free Consultation in Statewide and Nationwide Accident Claims
+Contact Our Distracted Driving Lawyer For A Free Consultation In Statewide And Nationwide Accident Claims

 To schedule a free initial consultation with a Macon distracted driving lawyer to discuss your situation, call 478-238-1150.
-We not only handle local Macon and Warner Robins distracted driving accident claims, but statewide as well.
-Our distracted driving lawyer can assist those hurt in Albany Savannah and Columbus in addition to Atlanta, Augusta and all the Georgia cities in between.
+We handle not only local Macon and Atlanta distracted driving accident claims, but also statewide distracted driving accident claims.
+Our distracted driving lawyer can assist those hurt in Albany, Savannah and Columbus in addition to Atlanta, Augusta and all the Georgia cities in between.

-If you are outside of Georgia, then call our law firm at (478) 238-6600 for a free consultation.
-We can discuss nationwide accident representation.
+If you are outside of Georgia, then call our law firm at 478-238-1150 for a free consultation.
+We also provide nationwide accident representation.